 If a student or organization is found to be responsible through either informal or formal conduct meeting forums, educational sanctions may be imposed for violations of the Code of Student Conduct (non-academic).
 These sanctions may include reprimands, service work hours, educational activities, counseling and behavioral assessments, residence hall restrictions, restitution, fines, loss of privileges, suspension, and/or expulsion.
 (Note: Expulsion is the only sanction noted on the student’s academic transcript).

 The accused student may request an appeal of the decision(s) reached by the University Student Judicial Board or of the sanctions imposed by the Judicial Advisor within five (5) business days of the receipt of the decision.
 Such request for an appeal shall be in writing and shall be delivered to the Judicial Advisor or his or her designee.
-A complete guide to the Appeal Process can be found in the Student Handbook and Code of Student Conduct, Article VII: Sanctioning Procedures.
+A complete guide to the Appeal Process can be found in the Code of Student Conduct, Article VII: Sanctioning Procedures.